 In the plant kingdom, orchids stand alone.
-They're highly evolved, come in a countless array of colours, shapes and sizes, and have some very bizarre associations with insects.
+They're highly evolved, come in a countless colours, shapes and sizes, and have some very bizarre associations with insects.

 Orchids are monocots (meaning they only have one cotyledon, which is the leaf attached to the embryo within the seed).
 Along with daisies they’re one of the largest groups of flowering plants.
 Their flower is bilaterally symmetrical and their leaves are simple, with parallel veins.

 Orchids are pollinated by insects, though some species are known to self-pollinate.
 Seeds are generally microscopic, and their germination depends on the orchids’ symbiotic association with underground mycorrhizal fungi.

 We have 1,200 to 1,400 species of orchid in Australia, many are endemic (only found here).
 Australian orchids have remarkable specialisations, like the genus Rhizanthella, which spends its entire lifecycle underground; others are epiphytic, growing on trees or similar structures.

 We have four species of rare orchids on our Victorian reserves, all of which are endemic to Victoria: the Northern Golden Moth (Diuris protena), the Robust Greenhood (Pterostylis valida), the Red-cross Spider-orchid (Caladenia cruciformis) and the Stuart Mill Spider-orchid (Caladenia cretacea).

 The Northern Golden Moth Orchid